kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Bonus Skills
-When you join the College of Doors at 1st level, you gain proficiency with the Arcana skill and in the use of cartographer's tools, a set of important skills for plotting distances between Magic Doors.
+When you join the College of Doors at 1st level, add Arcana and Astronomy to your class skills.
+You gain the skills *Arcana - Conjuration - Apportation* and *Astronomy - Navigation* and all included prerequisites (total of 5 skills).

-You have gained a substantial knowledge of portals and portal lore, and have advantage on checks made to detect, investigate, or understand portals.

 ### Magic Door
 A staple of the College of Doors is its namesake, the Magic Door.
 At 3rd level you begin to learn to use this technique to your advantage.
 You can perform a 1-hour ***ritual*** on any mundane door, involving at least 20 gp worth of materials, to turn it into a special portal.

 The door retains its mundane appearance and does not create a portal unless a special phrase is uttered, or a certain knock performed, which is dictated by you when you perform the ritual.
 You can maintain up to 3 of these Magic Doors at any given time, disenchanting one when you create a fourth.
 A door that is destroyed, or made impossible to open normally has its portal deactivated.